CarolinaFledgling/portfolio-react/README.md

 ## In the coming days I am planing :

-- adding onblur events when we leave input in the fields, we should check if it is empty or not.
+- working  onblur and onFocus events in the form.
-- learn how to use and render Portable Text from Sanity, want to use it in the About section.
 - refactoring,  make reusebale components etc.

 ## DEMO Link